 Residents and other persons having an interest in the area known as East Barnet and are over 18 years of age shall be eligible for membership, subject to the approval of the Committee.

-(a) The Association shall have the following Officers:
+(a) The Association shall have the following Roles:

-and shall be managed by a Committee consisting of the Officers and up to nine other members, all of whom shall be elected at the Annual General Meeting and hold office until the subsequent election at the next Annual General Meeting.
-Any Officer or Committee Member shall be eligible for re election if so willing.
-Officers and Committee Members shall have equal voting power and be empowered to co opt additional (non-voting) members should a particular need arise.
+An individual may perform more than one Role.
+The Association shall be managed by a Committee consisting of the above Roles and up to nine other members, all of whom shall be elected at the Annual General Meeting and hold office until the subsequent election at the next Annual General Meeting.
+Any Committee Member shall be eligible for re-election if so willing.
+Committee Members shall have equal voting power and be empowered to co-opt additional (non-voting) members should a particular need arise.

-(c) The Committee shall meet at least FIVE times in each year of office.
-The quorum necessary for the transaction of business at a Committee Meeting shall be FIVE members.
+(c) The Committee shall communicate in person or online or by other means as required.
+The quorum necessary for the transaction of business at a Committee Meeting shall be THREE members.

-(d) Committee Minutes will be circulated to all Committee members.
+(d) Committee Minutes shall be circulated to all Committee members.

-(e) Amendments or alterations to the Constitution shall be forwarded in writing to the Secretary of the Association no less than TWENTY EIGHT days before an Annual General Meeting.
-Proposed alterations to the Constitution can only be made if agreed by a straight majority, except where otherwise stated in the Constitution, of those present and eligible to vote at the Annual General Meeting.
+(e) Amendments or alterations to the Constitution shall be proposed at an Annual General Meeting.
+Proposed alterations to the Constitution can only be made if agreed by a straight majority of those present and eligible to vote at the Annual General Meeting.

 (f) Resolutions should be carried on a straight majority, except where otherwise stated in the Constitution.

-(h) An Extraordinary General Meeting shall be called within TWENTY ONE days of a request submitted in writing to the Secretary and signed by TWELVE members.
+(g) An Extraordinary General Meeting shall be called within TWENTY ONE days of a request submitted to the Secretary and signed by TWELVE members.
 The request shall state the nature of the business for the agenda and only such business shall be discussed and voted upon.
-A minimum of SEVEN, days notice of any such meeting will be sent in writing to all members.
+Notice of any such meeting will be sent to members.

-The Honorary Secretary shall keep a record of the business transacted at all Association and Committee Meetings and submit to the Annual General Meeting a report of the affairs of the Association since the previous Annual General Meeting.
-He/She shall submit a draft copy of this report to the Committee at a meeting immediately proceeding the Annual General Meeting.
-He/She shall conduct the correspondence of the Association and shall act on all occasions under the direction of the Committee.
-He/She shall, if necessary, have the assistance of a Membership Secretary, who will be responsible for compiling and maintaining records of members whose subscriptions are in order.
-Any monies received from this source to be passed to the Treasurer.
+The person in the Honorary Secretary Role shall keep a record of the business transacted at all Association and Committee Meetings and submit to the Annual General Meeting a report of the affairs of the Association since the previous Annual General Meeting.
+They shall submit a draft copy of this report to the Committee before the Annual General Meeting.
+They shall conduct the correspondence of the Association and shall act on all occasions under the direction of the Committee.

-(b) The Annual Accounts shall be made up to the end of May and duly audited for submission to the Annual General Meeting in June /July of the same year.
+(b) The Annual Accounts shall be made up to the end of the financial year and duly audited for submission to the Annual General Meeting.

 8. ANNUAL GENERAL MEETING